darkvisitors/node-sdk/README.md

 ```

-The return value is a plain text robots.txt.
-You can use this as is, or append additional lines to include things like sitemap links.
-Do this periodically (e.g. once per day), then cache and serve `robotsTxt` from your website's `/robots.txt` endpoint.
+The return value is a plain text robots.txt string.
+Generate a `robotsTXT` periodically (e.g. once per day), then cache and serve it from your website's `/robots.txt` endpoint.

 ## Requirements